Annevd/Annevd/README.md

 ## Hi there 👋

+My name is Anne and I'm a second year Frontend Design & Development student.
+In my free time I love relaxing through games, making music and creating different kinds of artworks!

+Look through my artworks [here](https://www.instagram.com/xartisticanne/)!

+You can also find me on [LinkedIn](https://www.linkedin.com/in/anne-van-dijk-617a472a4/).

 <!--
 **Annevd/Annevd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.